 All works included are edited from the sources by Jochen Reutter, whose recent edition of the complete Sonatas for Wiener Urtext I reviewed here, with fingerings and notes on interpretation by Sheila Arnold.

-Wiener Urtext has further issued three shorter folio editions of individual works, and in this review I will also detail those for your interest.
+Wiener Urtext has further issued a number of shorter folio editions of individual works, and in this review I will also detail those for your interest.

 In his Preface to the collection, editor Jochen Reutter writes,